Accelerating Globally Optimal Consensus Maximization in Geometric Vision: ACM-2: 3D-3D Registration

-where $\mathbf{R}^*\in SO(3)$ and $\mathbf{t^*}\in \mathbb{R}^3$ represent the underlying rotation and translation respectively.
 Instead of solving the $6$-DoF problem directly, it has been shown that algebraic operations can be used to eliminate $3$ DoF and solve globally for the resulting $3$-DoF problem by Branch and Bound.
 Furthermore, ACM can reduce $1$ more DoF to solve it by branching over a $2$-dimensional search space.

 Similar to the problem of image registration, it is possible to extract 3D features on point sets and match correspondences, which leads to correspondence-based 3D-3D registration.
 On the other hand, it is also possible to simultaneously search for transformation and correspondence, thereby leading to so-called correspondence-less registration.
 In the following, we present ACM-2 for both variants of 3D point set registration.
 We name ACM for the correspondence-based 3D-3D registration problem \textit{ACM-2 Corr}, and ACM for correspondence-less 3D-3D registration \textit{ACM-2 Corrless}.